 Pressure storage is possible only if the biogas has been upgraded to renewable natural gas pipeline specifications.

-Storage at atmospheric pressure takes up a lot of volume.
+Storage at atmospheric pressure takes up a significant volume.

-As illustrated in the article about Wet Versus Dry Digestion, there exist essentially five (5) types of digestate
+As illustrated in the section about Wet Versus Dry Digestion, there are essentially five (5) types of digestate:

 Only the clean liquid or solid digestates can be directly applied to land without further treatment.
 These digestates often originate from manure, food waste or pre-treated SSO digesters where there are virtually no contaminants in the feedstock to be digested.

-Most of the time, liquid digestate is separated into a solid and a liquid fractions by using liquid/solid separation technologies.
+Most of the time, liquid digestate is separated into solid and liquid fractions by using liquid/solid separation technologies.

 Solid fraction